varigence/docs/bimlflex/user-guide/extension-points.md

 <# CustomOutput.ObjectInherit = true; #>
 ```

 Next, we will declare the variables we need to hold our information and use methods to obtain the objects of interest in this example.
-First, create a variable by using the var keyword and then giving the variable an appropriate name.
+First, create a variable by using the `var` keyword and then giving the variable an appropriate name.
 In this example, we will get the source connection of a given table and add it as the value of the variable.
 Because we have already added the table as a property in our directive we can reference it directly.

 ```biml
 <# var sourceConnection = EntityHelper.GetSourceConnection(table); #>
 ```

-From here if we want to pull out any of the information about the object, we can insert it directly into our biml code using the following tags: <#= #>.
+From here if we want to pull out any of the information about the object, we can insert it directly into our Biml code using the following tags: <#= #>.
 This will take the value stored in any variable, convert it to a string and insert in place of where the original BimlScript tags were.

 For example: